 Mammal Photographer of the Year Competition

-Take part in the challenge to get fab photos of wild mammals in the British Isles.
-We are looking for images that tell a story, show rare behaviour, highlight mammals in a fragile environment, or make the ordinary extraordinary.
-The aim is to bring mammals into public focus, raise awareness of the issues they face, and hopefully encourage appreciation for the species that are often overlooked but essential to the health of our habitats.
+Our competition presents you with the challenge to get fab photos of wild mammals in the British Isles.
+We look for images that tell a story, show rare behaviour, highlight mammals in a fragile environment, or make the ordinary extraordinary.
+The aim is to bring mammals into public focus, raise awareness of the issues they face, and encourage appreciation for the species that are often overlooked but essential to the health of our habitats.
 See the full Terms and Conditions.
 Please note we are not acception submission at this time (May 2014).

 Kate MacRae AKA, "Wildlife Kate", returned to judge again this year with Mike Dilger!
 The winning, highly commended and shortlisted images will be exhibited on the evening of Friday 4th April 2014, coinciding with our 60th Spring Conference, at Birmingham Aston University.